deepxl/doc-classifier/README.md

 # 🚀 Gemini Document Classifier

-An enterprise-grade document classification system built on Google's Gemini models, optimized for speed and accuracy.
+A high-performance document classification **component library** built on Google's Gemini models, designed for integration into your FastAPI applications.

 ## 🎯 Project Goals